 J. Warren Steen, President

-Active in civic affairs, Steen served as the founding chairman of the Parents Council at the UNC School of Medicine.
-He is a past President of Reynolda Rotary Club, and a past member of the Board of Directors at Wake Forest University’s Deacon Club.
+Active in civic affairs, Steen has received awards from four separate organizations.
+He has been elected or appointed as Chairman of the David Richards Memorial Polio Campaign, as Founding Chairman of the Parents Council at UNC School of Medicine, and as President of Reynolda Rotary Club.
+A graduate of Wake Forest University, he has been a member of the Board of Directors for the school’s Deacon Club.

 A 2021 feature article in The News Reporter from Whiteville, North Carolina summarized Rye’s scope and effectiveness.
 “Over the years, the Rye Foundation has built chapels, constructed camp lodges, provided scholarships, purchased musical instruments, and supported programs aimed at children from military families.
 ‘We don’t have a Mr. Rye or Mrs. Rye,’ Steen said, ‘but we do have a lot of people who really care about children.’”

 We are grateful for the strategic vision of our leader, and we share his optimistic outlook for the bold initiatives currently underway to expand Rye philanthropy.